felipelouza/mm-repair/reordering/Readme.md

 ## Build

-Upon cloning the repository, from the root directory of the project `cd` into the `algos` subdirectory.
+Upon cloning the repository, from the root directory of the project `cd` into the `reordering` subdirectory.

 ```bash
 cd algos